 What is a ‘Bank Custodial Safe Keeping Receipt’ (CSKR/SKR)?

 Safe Keeping Receipt’s, or SKR’s, are bank instruments that are on the rise as collateral for alternative financing.
-A SKR is a financial instrument that is issued by a safe keeping facility, bank or storage house.
-In storage, assets or other valuables are in a safe, secured and protected area.
+An SKR is a financial instrument that is issued by a safekeeping facility, bank or storage house.
+In storage, assets or other valuables are in a safe, secure and protected an area.
 The issuer of the SKR takes the responsibility of being the legally responsible custodian.
-Check with your institution or safe keeping storage facility as some require fees for these services.
+Check with your institution or safekeeping storage facility as some require fees for these services.

 Examples of asset skr’s that can be monetized: